 |Equals the amount of your refund check without solar||$5,000|

 |Equals the amount of your refund check with solar||$15,000|

-In this example, I assume you owe taxes at the end of the year — $13,000 to be exact, because your should have paid $30,000 in taxes but only $17,000 was withheld from your paychecks.
+In this next example, I assume you owe taxes at the end of the year — $13,000 to be exact, because you should have paid $30,000 in taxes but only $17,000 was withheld from your paychecks.
 Normally, you would send the IRS that remaining $13,000, painful though that is.
 But, because you have a $10,000 tax credit, you only have to send the government $3,000.

 |Your total tax liability||$30,000|

 |Equals the amount you owe the IRS without solar||$13,000|

 |Equals the amount you owe the IRS with solar||$3,000|

 OK, you’ve got my attention.
 How do I know how much I’m paying in taxes?